Wertasile/EasyNote/README.md

 <b>SOLUTION</b> : Make user use API calls instead of cognito API functions and perform DynamoDB manipulation and Cognito user pool manipulation within API call.
 Both were not being updated with the information and the same time and are in Sync.

+# Others

+Potential Upcoming features:
+- Calendar and Event Integration.
+- Text-to-Speech
+- Embedding and saving voice memos.
+- Embedding Images and other Files.
+- Scratch pad, to draw and scribble.
+- Customise notes i.e, colours, fonts, sizing, etc.
+- Sharing Notes

+Current Features:
+- Users can create, read, update and delete notes.
+- Users can login/ register to save notes.
+- Notes can be categorised.